emadjedovic/MMM-MakeMyMeal/README.md

 - **Single Restaurant Assignment:** Each delivery personnel works for a single restaurant.

 ### Customer
 - **User Registration:** Register with name, surname, address, and email.
-Address can be entered via map or as latitude/longitude.
+Address can be entered via map or as latitude-longitude pair.
 - **Restaurant Search:** View restaurants within delivery range, search by name and item type.
 - **Offers and Recommendations:** Access special offers and recommendations.
 - **Order Creation:** Place orders specifying quantity, payment method, and other details.
 Receive an email confirmation upon successful order creation.